Milliman-PRM/qlikview-hosting/Common/Deployment/millframe_update_TEMPLATE.md

 	-	Take care to ensure that your local copy of the file only specifies source & target paths for applications to be updated on the target server.
 For example, do not include the PMC when deploying to the production web server, as it should not have that application installed.
 	-	If you have mapped the share above as X:, you will only have to update the source folder paths.
 Find & replace is your friend.
 -	Execute `Millframe_Deployment.ps1`, specifying your updated `pathMap.csv` as the `-pathMapFile` parameter, to complete the code deployment.

+### Post-deployment testing

+- Test logging in to all updated applications
+- Test that users can still access reports and user guides in the Web Portal
+- Examine all web.config files in updated folders.
+Ensure that the following references were updated correctly:
+  - Any references to appsettings_CI.config have been changed to appsettings_PRODUCTION.config
+  - Any reference to connectionstrings_CI.config have been changed to connectionstrings_PRODUCTION.config
+  - Any databse connection strings point at the database named PortalDBSFV2m1 and not PortalDB_CI